kitspace-test-repos/Sangaboard/README.md

 ## Control

-The stage can be controlled by serial commands
+The stage can be controlled by serial commands, which can be listed by sending the query ``help?`` to the board over the serial port.

-TODO: List them!!

 Or by the pySangaboard python library.